duckdb/duckdb-web/BUILDING.md

 #### Ruby

 Jekyll 3.9.x requires Ruby v2.7.x+.
 Note that in some systems, the built-in Ruby distribution is older.
-On MacOS, you can install a new Ruby version via [Homebew](https://brew.sh/):
+On macOS, you can install a new Ruby version via [Homebew](https://brew.sh/):

 ```bash
 brew install ruby